vplesko/OrbLang/docs/pages/scopes.md

 }; # x can no longer be referenced
 ```

-Symbols in a nested scope may have the same name as a symbol in a enclosing scope.
+Symbols in a nested scope may have the same name as a symbol in an enclosing scope.
 Referring to that name will now fetch the symbol from the nested scope.
 This is called shadowing.

 ```
 import "std/io.orb";

 fnc main () () {
     sym (x 100);

     if true {
         sym (x 'A'); # previous x is now shadowed std.println x; # prints 'A'
     };

     std.println x; # prints 100
 };
 ```